 - Chalk Couture Transfer or your favorite wall vinyl

 IOD Moulds are a quick, easy way to add details to a boring surface that is begging to be noticed.
 You’re not gonna get missed if you look like this, that’s for sure.
 I chose this design because I liked the contrast of the rectangle door.
 Adding a round element creates a visual party.
 Ha!
 Well, it does to me.
 I love the look of paint blending with glue for a crackle finish—layers of goodness.

 Accents With Rub N Buff Gold

-I like the way it looked after the application of light and dark wax, but it was just missing a little something something.
-Off to my stash of gilding waxes I went to choose just the right color.
-No surprise that I came back with GOLD.
+I like how it looked after the application of light and dark wax, but it was just missing a little something-something.
+So, I pulled out my favorite gilding wax.
+GOLD!
 Shocker, right?
-A quick application with my finger tip in a few spots and I was happy.
+A quick application with my fingertip in a few spots, and it was good to go.